Welcome to Stellenbosch Birds!

 Links of the day Latest bird news

-The Stellenbosch Bird club was recently dissolved, but this site lives on as a special site by Rosie Breuer books, publisher of special editions.
+The Stellenbosch Bird club was dissolved, but this site lives on as a special site by Rosie Breuer books, publisher of special editions.

 I recommend to join outings and events at Cape Birdclub, Somerset West Birdclub or any other near you.